floresjmjr/movieGen/README.md

 ### Second Phase
 *In Progress*
 * Redeploy the website with AWS Beanstalk from Heroku
 * Switch from using Heroku's postgresql database to use AWS postgresql database.
-(IN PROGRESS)

 *Planned To Do*
 * Allow the user to create tags for the movies that are in the watchlist so they can filter based on tags.